 Education in Developing Countries

-Our education programs in Bolivia, Ethiopia, Ghana and Uganda strive to provide more children with quality education.
+We’re dedicated to improving education in developing countries through our education programs in Bolivia, Ethiopia, Ghana and Uganda.
 For every year of schooling attained, boys’ earning potential climbs 5-15% & girls’ even more.

 BOLIVIA: EARLY CHILDHOOD EDUCATION & CARE